Invisible Empires

-Invisible Empires is the seventh studio album and tenth album overall from Christian singer and songwriter Sara Groves, and it released on October 18, 2011 by Fair Trade and Columbia Records.
+Invisible Empires is the seventh studio album and tenth album overall from Christian singer and songwriter Sara Groves, and it released on October 18, 2011, by Fair Trade and Columbia Records.
 The producers on the album were Steve Hindalong and Stephen Leiweke.
 This release became critically acclaimed and commercially successful.

 Background

-The album released on October 18, 2011 by Fair Trade and Columbia Records, and it was produced by Steve Hindalong and Stephen Leiweke.
-This was the seventh studio album and tenth overall from the songstress.
+The album released on October 18, 2011, by Fair Trade and Columbia Records, and it was produced by Steve Hindalong and Stephen Leiweke.
+This was the seventh studio album and tenth overall from the singer.